 The importance of quality sleep is sometimes a little underestimated.
 Lying in bed and closing your eyes is not the only thing to do if you want to get something out of your sleep.

 Do you want to be productive the next day?
 Do you want to sleep without waking up every few hours?
 Want to wake up restful?
-If yes, there are many sleep nootropics that can help you achieve a great sleep.
-In this post, we will share the best nootropics for sleep of 2019, and some additional tips.
+If yes, many sleep nootropics can help you achieve a great sleep.
+In this post, we will share the best nootropics for sleep and some additional tips.

-If you imagine a hierarchy of all of our body functions, sleep is the master of them.
+Well, if you imagine a hierarchy of all our body functions, sleep is the master of them.
 It regulates the way and speed of communicating between neurons, influences our brain and almost every tissue in our body.

 There are some key benefits of good sleep: